 Change the 15th paragraph as follows:

 Discussion: the following paragraph indicate unallocated RU in the Trigger frame as in the HE MAC.
 However, this is to be avoided in LC HE MAC due to the high collision probabilities it may cause.
+Related to modification for UL RA.

 An AP may indicate an unallocated RU in a Trigger frame by including a User Info field with the AID12 subfield set to 2046.
 The AP shall place any User Info fields with the AID12 subfield set to 2046 after User Info fields with the AID12 subfield set to a value less than 2046.
-This paragraph does not apply to the LC.
+This paragraph may not apply to the LC.

 26.5.2.3 Non-AP STA behaviour for UL MU operation

 26.5.2.3.1 General